Welcome to the MJHS Library Media Center, also known as the LMC.

-This is my first year in the district and I am excited to be a part of the Potter family!
+I joined the Morton Junior High staff in 2018 and am excited to be a part of the Potter family!
 After graduating from Augustana College, I moved to central IL to begin my career in education teaching social studies at the junior high level.
-While teaching, I earned a master’s degree from St. Xavier University in teacher leadership and another in school counseling from Bradley University.
-I am excited to bring 11 years of classroom experience working with junior high students to this new role.
-My hope is to equip students with the skills they need to successfully navigate future challenges while empowering them to seize opportunities so that their full potential can be achieved.
+While teaching, I earned a master's degree from St. Xavier University in teacher leadership and another in school counseling from Bradley University.
+I bring 11 years of previous junior high classroom experience to the school counseling role.
+My hope is to help students become the best version of themselves and fill their toolbox with the skills they need to successfully navigate future challenges.
+We are here to help, please don't hesitate to reach out!

 I am excited to be teaching 8th grade science here at Morton Junior High!
 I grew up in Sherman, IL before attending Illinois State University.
 After earning a bachelor's degree, I taught 7th and 8th grade science in Pekin for seven years.
 While there, I also earned my master's degree in educational administration.
 I began teaching at MJHS in 2016 and have enjoyed the opportunities I have been given.
 This is a great place to teach and learn!

 I have a Bachelor of Arts degree in social work from Missouri State University and am currently working as an Instructional Aide (with a paraprofessional license) in Mrs. Everett's Resource class, room 110.